-Isebrook School recognises our statutory responsibility to safeguard and promote the welfare of all students.
-We will endeavor to provide a safe and welcoming environment where children are respected and valued.
+Isebrook School recognises our statutory responsibility to safeguard and promote the welfare of all pupils.
+We will endeavour to provide a safe and welcoming environment where children are respected and valued.
 We will be alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.

 Safeguarding is everyone's responsibility.
-We recognise that our school is part of a wider safeguarding system and work closely with the Northamptonshire Safeguarding Children Partnership and other agencies to promote the welfare of children.
+We recognise that our school is part of a wider safeguarding system and work closely with the Northamptonshire Safeguarding Children Partnership / Northamptonshire Safeguarding Adults Board and other agencies to promote the welfare of children.
 We maintain an attitude of 'it could happen here' and will consider the wishes of, and at all times, what is in the best interests of each child.

 We understand that children can be abused by adults or by other children.
-We are committed to creating a culture of safety, that minimises the opportunity for any form of abuse (including all forms of peer on peer abuse) through training, education and robust response procedures.1
+We are committed to creating a culture of safety, that minimises the opportunity for any form of abuse (including all forms of child on child abuse) through training, education and robust response procedures.1